G4LH4/get-wifi-info/README.md

 # Get wifi password

-Gets the wifi password of the current wifi
+Gets the wifi password of the current wifi, creates a folder and saves a file with the password on it.

 ## Instalation